mmctl/easycrypt-ext/README.md

       > second argument is the assigned value.)

 3. **Restart Emacs**
    Restart Emacs for the changes to take effect.
 If Emacs launches without errors, you should be good to go.

 ## Basics

 1. **Set up EasyCrypt Ext (this package)**
     Add the following snippet to your initialization file, which will install EasyCrypt Ext the next time Emacs launches.
-All settings appear under `:config` and are set to the recommended defaults.
-However, each one is
-    optional: you can remove, keep, or adjust them as you like.
+The recommended configuration appears under `:config`, which activates a _global setting_ (`repeat-mode`) when EasyCrypt Ext loads to enable repeat maps.
+Although these maps are generally useful, you can safely remove it if you prefer not to alter your Emacs's behavior outside of EasyCrypt development.

     ```emacs-lisp
     ;; Install EasyCrypt Ext if not already available